 The EM vibration is a strange sensation, especially when you first start feeling it.
 After about 6 months it stopped feeling like a sensation in my finger, and more a sense hooked up in my brain to ‘there’s some EM fields near your hand’.

-Mine are both rounded rice-shaped neodymium magnets, coated in gold and then coated in medical grade silicone.
+Mine were both cylindrical neodymium magnets coated in medical grade silicone.

 Quite terrifying - mostly because seeing someone poke a foreign object into you is against all evolutionary impulses.
 If you are considering this you need to make sure it’s in a sterile environment and the procedure is done by a medical professional.
-You should receive some local anesthetic, then an incision is made horizontally above the desired position of the magnet.
-Space under the skin is hollowed out and the magnet is pushed in.
-A single stitch closes the incision.
-The finger should be kept on ice for at least 3 hours, ibuprofen can help ease the pain over the following 2 days.
-The magnet can move under the skin so should be recentered until it is stuck in position (just to the side of the finger pad if that’s where it’s inserted).
-After a week the stitch can be removed and you can use the finger for light work, and it will be fully healed in a month.
+In my case an incision was made horizontally above the desired position of the magnet, the space under the skin was hollowed out and the magnet pushed in, closed with a single stitch.
+I kept the finger on ice for a few hours, and took liberal ibuprofen over the following 2 days to reduce the pain.
+The magnet can move under the skin so has to be recentered until it is stuck in position (just to the side of the finger pad if that’s where it’s inserted).
+After a week I removed the stitch and the finger could be used for light work, fully healed in a month.

 The smaller magnet in my left hand was implanted in December 2015, the other in November 2016.
 I had them both done by a body mod artist in New York for $150 each.
 I found one person in London who would do the procedure for £200 a pop.

-Although this is now a pretty safe procedure and the magnets are rarely rejected or break, when the first implants were being done in the early 2000s it was quite dangerous.
+Although this is now a pretty safe procedure and the magnets are rarely rejected or have major issues, when the first implants were being done in the early 2000s it was a big unknown.
 They recommend you get the implant in your least dominant hand, in the least important finger, so that if necessary the finger can be amputated and minimally affect your hand functionality.
 You asked the question.
 Shut up.
 (AFAIK this has never actually happened).
-Additionally, having it in the least dominant finger means it'll probably be subjected to less pressure from daily tasks.
+Additionally, having it in the least dominant finger means it’ll probably be subjected to less pressure from daily tasks.

 I was offered a choice of two sizes and was a bit hesitant to go big on my first try, so I picked the small one.
 I went back to get the bigger one in my other hand to increase the sensation and weight of things I could pick up, and also to experiment with a 3D EM sense (like having 2 eyes for perspective, but it hasn’t really helped me conceptualise 3D EM spaces).